Spencer-Easton/Apps-Script-GSApp-Library/README.md

 This is an improved version of my Google service account library for Google Apps Script.
 This makes use of the new Utilities.computeRsaSha256Signature(value, key).
 I've added the ability to batch request tokens for users in your domain.
 If you need to request a token for your script itself add the client_email as a user.
 You can add the library with the project Id: `MJ5317VIFJyKpi9HCkXOfS0MLm9v2IJHf` or add from GSApp.gs found in this repo.

-You can cotact me on google+ at:
+You can contact me on google+ at:
 [Spencer Easton](https://plus.google.com/+SpencerEastonCCS)

 #### Using this Library